hyoo-ru/mam_mol/object/readme.md

 # $mol_object

 The base class for long living objects.
 Every such object has an unique user friendly id like `$my_app.root(0).lister().task("123")`.
 This id, is a script simultaneously, by its helping we can get a link to an object from a browser console, it's very convenience while debugging.
-To have a correct identificators, it's recommended to create an object through a fabric wrapped by decorator [$mol_prop](../prop) at "owns" object:
+To have a correct identificators, it's recommended to create an object through a factory wrapped by decorator [$mol_prop](../prop) at "owns" object:

 ```typescript
 module $ {